 The Board of Directors takes an active role in the leadership of the District and has empowered District employees to become partners in the Fire and Life Safety system.
 The Board exercises the highest standards of conduct, and takes decisive action coupled with compassion and understanding of the communities’ needs.
 The Board is active with other political bodies to achieve collective action to best serve our citizens.
 The Board of Directors takes advantage of and creates opportunities to make a difference for the citizens they serve.

-The Board of Directors meets at Station 55 the second Wednesday of each month at 9am.
+The Board of Directors meets at Station 55 which is located at 4020 Main Street, Kelseyville, CA 9545, on the second Wednesday of each month at 9 a.m.
 The public is encouraged to attend meetings.
 If you are interested in attending, please check our website each month as the agenda and meeting minutes will be posted.
 Below you will find the agendas from previous months if you would like to get caught up.

 In addition to the information found below, please note that all meetings are recorded.
 The recordings are public record and available upon request for review.

-To request a copy of the minutes, please contact the Clerk to the Board, Kristina Navarro at KNavarro@kelseyvillefire.com or call 707-279-4268.
+To request a copy of the audio board meetings, please contact the Clerk to the Board, Kristina Navarro at KNavarro@kelseyvillefire.com or call 707-279-4268.